Christian Warlich

-Christian Warlich (5 January 1891 – 27 February 1964) was a Hamburg based tattooist who professionalised tattooing in Germany.
-He supposedly was the first one to use an electric tattoo machine in Germany.
+Christian Warlich (5 January 1891 – 27 February 1964) was a Hamburg-based tattooist who professionalised tattooing in Germany.
+He may have been the first tattoo artist to use an electric tattoo machine in Germany.

-Biographical and career information
+Biography

 Warlich was born and raised in Hannover-Linden.
-He left his parental home at the age of 14, went to Dortmund and reportedly became a boilermaker.
-He went to sea and might have had contact with tattooists in the US.
-He got married in 1914 in Hamburg and opened a pub at Kieler Straße 44 (today Clemens-Schultz-Straße) around 1919.
-There was a separate area where he tattooed.
+He left his parental home at the age of 14, went to Dortmund, and may have apprenticed as a boilermaker.
+He may have started tattooing by hand, with needles and ink, around age 14.
+According to Warlich, he also went to sea; he may have been a stoker on passenger ships.
+He may have had contact with tattooists in the U.S., although there is not much documentation of his early biographical details in general.
+He got married in 1914 in Hamburg.

+Around 1919 or 1921, Warlich opened a pub at Kieler Straße 44 (today Clemens-Schultz-Straße), in the St. Pauli district of the port city of Hamburg.
+There was a separate area where he tattooed, divided by a curtain.
 His grandson and Theodor Vetter, a close friend of the family, worked as a business tout for Warlich.